Dumitru8118/Dumitru8118/README.md

     I am a software engineer from Romania with extensive experience in designing and implementing robust software solutions.
 Specializing in C# (.NET), JavaScript, and Python, I am committed to continuous learning and skill enhancement to stay at the forefront of technology.

-## Fresh Graduate, Hardworker, Experienced Engineer, and a Continuous Learner!!
+## Hardworker, Experienced Engineer, and a Continuous Learner!!

 ### Connect with me: